Neferteri Shepherd: Biography

 Born in New Orleans, Louisiana, Neferteri Shepherd relocated to Los Angeles in pursuit of her dreams of becoming an actress and model.
 Her great ambition led to her being booked as a leading model on the American Music Awards, on the runways of Baby Phat and Stuff Magazine, and featured in a National Ad Campaign with the athletic apparel company Privacy Wear.
 She has also been featured in the pages of Maxim magazine.

 Neferteri's screen appearances include co-hosting VH1's Sex & Rock Roll, she is the leading lady in platinum selling recording artist music videos (50 Cents to Usher) and her commercial appearances include an Arby's spot that is presently airing nationally, sitcoms include UPN's The Parkers and FOX's Method and Red, and the movie "Hair Show," starring Monique.
 She's also the featured actress for the new 2005 Starz network imaging campaign.

 Also participated in the game Street Racing Syndicate (2004), where shot for the winning video with dancing girls.

-She has now turned her sights squarely on producing television shows.
-A talent that is being mentored by Hollywood producer Rushion McDonald of Nu-Opp Inc. Neferteri has two shows in development and a pilot being shot at the WB.
-The name of the pilot show is "Mobile Home Disaster," a reality makeover show for trailer park homes.
+She is producing television shows and is being mentored by producer Rushion McDonald of Nu-Opp Inc. She has two shows in development and a pilot being filmed at WB titled "Mobile Home Disaster," a reality makeover show for trailer park homes.